jsonMartin/readwise-mirror/README.md

 The option "Only sync highlights with notes" will do exactly that: it will only sync highlights with notes.
 If an item in your library has only highlights without notes, it will not be synced.

+## Author Name Settings

+These settings control how author names are processed.
+If enabled, titles (Dr., Prof., Mr., Mrs., Ms., Miss, Sir, Lady) will be stripped from author names.
+This is useful for cases where you don't want to change the author names in Readwise (e.g. to avoid duplicate highlights).

+For example, given the author string: "Dr. John Doe, and JANE SMITH, Prof. Bob Johnson"

+The different settings will produce:

+- **Default**: "Dr. John Doe, JANE SMITH, Prof. Bob Johnson"
+- **Normalize case**: "Dr. John Doe, Jane Smith, Prof. Bob Johnson"
+- **Strip titles**: "John Doe, JANE SMITH, Bob Johnson"
+- **Both enabled**: "John Doe, Jane Smith, Bob Johnson"

+The plugin will split the authors returned by Readwise into an array which can be used in Frontmatter and other templates.

 ## Slugify Filenames

 The plugin provides an option to "slugify" filenames.
 This means converting the filenames into a URL-friendly format by replacing spaces and special characters with hyphens or other safe characters.
 This is useful for ensuring compatibility across different filesystems and avoiding issues with special characters.